Drop D tuning: In rock and metal

-Although the drop D tuning was introduced and developed by blues and classical guitarists, it is well known from its usage in contemporary heavy metal and hard rock bands.
+Although the drop D tuning was introduced and developed by classical guitarists and lutists – such as English renaissance composer John Dowland – drop D tuning is mostly known from its usage in contemporary heavy metal and hard rock bands.
+One of the earliest uses of drop D tuning was by English composer John Dowland during the renaissance.
 Early hard rock songs tuned in drop D include The Beatles' "I Want You (She's So Heavy)" and Led Zeppelin's "Moby Dick", both first released in 1969.
-Tuning the lowest string one tone down, from E to D, allowed these musicians to acquire a heavier and darker sound than in standard tuning.
-Without needing to tune all strings (standard D tuning), they could tune just one, in order to lower the key.
-Drop D is also a convenient tuning, because it expands the scale of an instrument by two semitones: D and D^{♯}.
+Tuning the lowest string one tone down, from E at D, allowed these musicians to acquire a heavier and darker sound than in standard tuning.
+Without needing to tune all strings (standard D tuning), they could tune just one, in order to lower the whole key.
+Drop D is also a convenient tuning, because it extends the scale of an instrument by two more semitones: D and D^{♯}.

-In the mid 1980s, three alternative rock bands, King's X, Soundgarden and Melvins, influenced by Led Zeppelin and Black Sabbath, made extensive use of drop D tuning.
-While playing power chords (a chord that includes the prime, fifth and octave) in standard tuning requires a player to use two or three fingers, drop D tuning needs just one, similar in technique to playing barre chords.
+In the mid 1980s, three alternative rock bands, King's X, Soundgarden, and Melvins, influenced by Led Zeppelin and Black Sabbath, made extensive use of drop D tuning.
+While playing power chords (a chord that includes the prime, fifth, and octave) in standard tuning requires a player to use two or three fingers, drop D tuning needs just one, similar in technique to playing barre chords.
 It allowed them to use different methods of articulating power chords (legato for example) and more importantly, it allowed guitarists to change chords faster.
 This new technique of playing power chords introduced by these early grunge bands was a great influence on many artists, such as Rage Against the Machine and Tool.
 The same drop D tuning then became common practice among alternative metal acts such as the band Helmet, who used the tuning a great deal throughout their career and would later influence many alternative metal and nu metal bands.